Skip to content

 • Private and out-of-province health insurance information

-During the COVID-19 pandemic, there are enhanced infection prevention and control measures in place to keep everyone safe.
-If you need support and would like a family member or friend to accompany you, check our COVID-19 visitor guidelines in advance.
+There are enhanced infection prevention and control measures in place to keep everyone safe.
+If you need support and would like a family member or friend to accompany you, check our visitor guidelines in advance.

 During your visit